quotient-im/libQuotient/README.md

     Targets not yet defined: Qt::CorePrivate
   ```
-  then you likely have both Qt 5 and Qt 6 on your system, and your client code
+  then you likely have both Qt 5 and Qt 6 on your system, and your code uses
-  uses a different major version than Quotient.
-Make sure you use the client
+  a different major version of Qt than Quotient.
+Make sure you configure the
-  version that matches libQuotient (e.g. you can't configure Quaternion 0.0.95
+  build so that the same major Qt version is used both by libQuotient and
-  with libQuotient 0.7 in Qt 6 mode).
+  your code.

 - If you use GCC and get an "unknown declarator" compilation error in the file
 `qtconcurrentthreadengine.h` - unfortunately, it is an actual error in Qt 5.15